Navigation route

 Bibliography

-Robert D. Kaplan (1993).
-The Balkan Ghosts: A journey to the origins of the Bosnia and Kosovo conflict.
+Robert D. Kaplan.
+(1993).
+The Balkan Ghosts: A Journey to the Origins of the Bosnia-Kosovo Conflict.
 United States: S.A.
 Ediciones B.

-Against a backdrop of growing populism, the battle between Brussels and Rome is decisive for the future of the EU.
+Against a backdrop of rising populism, the standoff between Brussels and Rome is decisive for the future of the EU

-In a measure without parallel in the history of the Union, the European Commission has rejected the national budgets presented by the populist Italian government for not meeting the deficit targets set.
-Neither Brussels nor Rome seem to have the intention of abandoning their positions, so that an institutional confrontation threatens the European horizon.
+In a measure unparalleled in the history of the Union, the European Commission has rejected the national budgets presented by the populist Italian government, because they do not tend to meet the deficit targets set.
+Neither Brussels nor Rome seem to have any intention of abandoning their positions, so an institutional confrontation threatens the European horizon.

-▲ Giuseppe Conte, President of the Italian Government, with Vice Presidents Luigi di Maio (left), leader of the 5 Star Movement, and Mateo Salvini (right), leader of the Northern League.
-[Gov. of Italy]
+▲ Giuseppe Conte, President of the Italian Government, with Vice-Presidents Luigi di Maio (left), leader of the 5-Star Movement, and Mateo Salvini (right), leader of the Northern League [Government of Italy]

 article / Manuel Lamela